CloseClose

 Vitamin B helps prevent a plethora of medical conditions, alleviate stress, relieve PMS symptoms and help with depression.

-There are eight B vitamins, often referred to as a vitamin B complex.
+There are eight B vitamins, often called a vitamin B complex.
 These vitamins are chemically related and work together to provide numerous health benefits.
-Several of the B vitamins help the body utilize glucose and fat for energy production, while others help repair DNA and manufacture neurotransmitters.
+Several B vitamins help the body utilize glucose and fat for energy production, while others help repair DNA and manufacture neurotransmitters.

-Vitamin B1- Vitamin B1 is also known as thiamin.
-This powerful B vitamin helps produce energy and synthesize RNA and DNA.
-Lentils, milk, legumes, whole grains and spinach are great sources of thiamin.
+Vitamin B1 is also known as thiamin.
+This potent B vitamin helps produce energy and synthesize RNA and DNA.
+Lentils, milk, legumes, whole grains, and spinach are excellent sources of thiamin.

-Vitamin B2- Vitamin B2, or riboflavin, is necessary for growth and development.
-This powerhouse vitamin offers antioxidant support and is found in fortified cereals, milk, eggs and broccoli.
+Vitamin B2, or riboflavin, is necessary for growth and development.
+This powerhouse vitamin offers antioxidant support and is found in fortified cereals, milk, eggs, and broccoli.

-Vitamin B3- Niacin, otherwise known as B3, supports more than 200 chemical reactions in the body.
-It has been used to promote cardiovascular health.
-Sources of niacin include peanuts, whole wheat, fish and poultry.
+Niacin, also known as B3, supports more than 200 chemical reactions in the body and has been used to promote cardiovascular health.
+Peanuts, whole wheat, fish, and poultry are sources of niacin.

-Vitamin B5- Vitamin B5, or pantothenic acid, supports energy product and fatty acid synthesis.
-Organ meats, whole grains, brown rice and egg yolks are filled with pantothenic acid.
+Vitamin B5, or pantothenic acid, supports energy products and fatty acid synthesis.
+Organ meats, whole grains, brown rice, and egg yolks are filled with pantothenic acid.

-Vitamin B6- Vitamin B6 assists with a variety of bodily functions.
-Vitamin B6, or pyridoxine, improves hormone levels, is necessary for the nervous system and helps metabolize amino acids.
-Vitamin B6 is found in bananas, fortified cereals, spinach and meats.
+Vitamin B6, or pyridoxine, assists with various bodily functions.
+It improves hormone levels, is necessary for the nervous system, and helps metabolize amino acids.
+Vitamin B6 is found in bananas, fortified cereals, spinach, and meats.

-Vitamin B7- Vitamin B7, or biotin, is found in strawberries, cheeses, brewer's yeast and organ meats helps is good for your skin, hair and nails.
+Vitamin B7, or biotin, is found in strawberries, cheeses, brewer's yeast, and organ meats suitable for skin, hair, and nails.

-Vitamin B9- Vitamin B9, commonly called folic acid, is critical for red blood cell formation, fetal growth and metabolism.
-Because of the importance of this vitamin folic acid, cereals and juices are fortified with this important vitamin.
+Vitamin B9, called folic acid, is critical for red blood cell formation, fetal growth, and metabolism.
+Because of the importance of this vitamin, folic acid, cereal, and juices are fortified with this essential vitamin.

-Vitamin B12- B12,b or cobalamin, is needed for red blood cell formation, energy production and DNA synthesis.
+B12,b or cobalamin, is needed for red blood cell formation, energy production,n, and DNA synthesis.
 This vitamin is found in animal meats and organs.

-The most common vitamin B deficiencies are vitamin B6, vitamin B12 and folic acid.
-These vitamins are found in dark green vegetables, whole grains and animal proteins.
-If you suffer from stress or illness, you many need to supplement your diet with a high quality B complex, such as those offered by Biotics Research Supplements.
+The most common vitamin B deficiencies are vitamin B6, B1,2, and folic acid.
+These vitamins are found in dark green vegetables, whole grains, and animal proteins.
+If you suffer from stress or illness, you must supplement your diet with a high-quality B complex, such as those offered by Biotics Research Supplements.

 Allergy and Asthma Reduction

-The world-renowned John Hopkins hospital determined patients with low levels of folic acid are at an increased risk of developing respiratory problems, including wheezing, allergies and asthma.
-If you suffer from allergies or asthma, taking a daily B complex can help improve your symptoms.
+The world-renowned Johns Hopkins Hospital determined that patients with low levels of folic acid are at an increased risk of developing respiratory problems, including wheezing, allergies, and asthma.
+Taking a daily B complex can help improve your symptoms if you suffer from allergies or asthma.

 Energy Booster

-Vitamin B12 is often used in junction with diet because of its ability to increase energy and metabolize carbohydrates and fats.
-Vitamin B12 can help with mild to severe fatigue.
+Vitamin B12 is often used in conjunction with the diet because it increases energy and metabolizes carbohydrates and fats.
+It can also help with mild to severe fatigue.

 Mental Sharpness

 A vitamin B12 deficiency can cause your brain to become foggy.
-If fact, several studies have shown a strong correlation between a deficiency of vitamin B12 and Alzheimer's disease and dementia.
-Oxford University found that vitamin B12, vitamin B5 and folic acid help to reduce homocysteine levels in the body, which helps to improve mental sharpness and clarity.
+Several studies have shown a strong correlation between a deficiency of vitamin B12 and Alzheimer's disease and dementia.
+Oxford University found that vitamin B12, vitamin B5, and folic acid help to reduce homocysteine levels in the body, which helps to improve mental sharpness and clarity.

 Mood Improvement